impulse0009/Windows-Tools/README.md

 # Windows-Tools

 Various tools to configure the Windows 10/11 OS.

   #### Consolas.reg

-    Consolas default font in Windows
+    Sets Consolas as default font in Windows